 It doesn’t matter who you ask or what you read, the sentiment about Explora properties is unanimous.
-With luxury lodges in some of the most sensational locations across South America, it was the original and is still the best.
+With luxury lodges in some of the most sensational locations across South America, it was the original and is still among the best.

 Typically nestled within landscapes that you thought existed only in the pages of National Geographic, Explora properties give visitors a luxury adventure that is so personalized, so meticulous, and so exclusive, it will make you wonder: How did I get here?!